Philippians 4, Verse 7

 Sometimes we’ve simply got to “empty ourselves” in order to be like Christ.
 We’ve got to empty ourselves, of everything that robs us of the peace that passeth understanding.
 Ephesians 4:31 commands us; “Let all bitterness, and wrath, and anger, and clamour, and evil speaking, be put away from you, with all malice.”
 And verse 32 commands us; “And be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ’s sake hath forgiven you.”

-Do you think that un-thankfulness can rob us of the peace of God that passeth understanding?
-Let me go back to our text once again, and this time it will be Philippians 4, verses 4, 5 & 6; “Rejoice in the Lord always; again I will say, rejoice!”
+Do you think that un-thankfulness can rob us of “the peace of God that passeth understanding”?
+Let’s go back to Philippians 4, once again.
+This time, verses 4, 5, 6 and 7; “Rejoice in the Lord always; again I will say, rejoice!”
 What do you think will make us rejoice the most?
 It might just be thankfulness.
-Thankfulness to God that is.
+Thankfulness to God.
 Thankfulness for all of our rich blessings.
 And not just our rich material blessings that we’ve all been given.
-But thankfulness for the spiritual blessings which are in Christ!
+But thankfulness for the spiritual blessings, which are in Christ!

-And you know what will happen if you do these things?
-Verse 7 says; “And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
+And then what happens?
+“And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.”